 The District maintains an extensive in-house database and Geographic Information System (GIS).
-The database includes water level and water quality data for WRD's service area with information drawn not only from the District's Regional Groundwater Monitoring Program and permit compliance monitoring, but also from water quality data obtained from the CDPH.
+The database includes water level and water quality data for WRD's service area with information drawn not only from the District's Regional Groundwater Monitoring Program and permit compliance monitoring, but also from water quality data obtained from the DDW.
 The system requires continuous update and maintenance but serves as a powerful tool for understanding basin characteristics and overall basin health.

 The GIS is used to provide better planning and basin management.
 It is used to organize and store an extensive database of spatial information, including well locations, water level data, water quality information, well construction data, production data, aquifer locations, and computer model files.
-In the coming year, this information will be further integrated with readily available data from other state and federal agencies.
+In the coming year, this information will be further integrated with readily available data from other state and federal agencies, as well as other District departments.
 Staff uses the system daily for project support and database management.
 Specific information is available upon request to any District pumper or stakeholder and can be delivered through the preparation of maps, tables, reports, or in other compatible formats.
 Additionally, the District has made its web-based Interactive Well Search tool available to selected users.
 This web site provides these users with limited access to WRD's water quality and production database.

-With the addition of a GIS Analyst in the upcoming year, District staff will continue to streamline and refine the existing data management system and website as well as satisfy both internal and external data requests.
+District staff will continue to streamline and refine the existing data management system and website and ensure its compatibility with the District's asset management system, which is currently under development.
 As part of the streamlining of the data, staff will work closely with other District departments to evaluate and implement updates to the District's existing system to facilitate the seamless transfer of data and access to that data.
 Additionally, District staff will continue the development of applications to more efficiently manage and report groundwater production information.
 Continued use, upkeep, and maintenance of the GIS are planned for the coming year.
 The use of the system supports both replenishment activities and groundwater quality efforts.
 Accordingly, the cost for this program is equally split between the Replenishment and Clean Water Funds.